arananet/Unamiga_A500_multicore/readme.md

 ### Note:

 Usually each core requires to have the SD card for the FPGA with his own filesystem, for example the MSX and the SPECCY (next) cores.
-The MINIMIG (AMIGA) core could coexist witht eh C64.
+The MINIMIG (AMIGA) core could coexist with the C64 one.

 # Special thanks